-While working as an electrical engineer, there are a dozen things you must remember, especially the ones that concern the safety.
+While working as an electrical engineer, I learned that there are a dozen things you must remember, especially the ones that concern the safety.
 Whether you are in the electrical design field or in execution, you must admit that earthing is one of the fundamentals that you must never forget.
 Let’s talk about earthing.

 Generally, earthing is always some reference for various concepts in electrical engineering and that’s very interesting.
 This technical article will put all the earthing facts on the table in order to remind all of us engineers.
 So, let’s start.

 Earthing systems have the following general purpose: Protection of life and property in the events of 50-Hz-faults (short circuits and earth faults) and transient phenomena (lightning, switching operations).

 The general layout of a complete earthing system with sections for low voltage, high voltage and buildings and building services is shown in Figure 1.
 The most important definitions related to earthing are grouped below.

 Earth electrode is a conductor embedded in the ground and electrically connected to it, or a conductor embedded in concrete that is in contact with the earth over a large area (e.g. foundation earth).

 Earthing conductor is a conductor connecting a system part to be earthed to an earth electrode, so long as it is laid out of contact with the ground or is insulated in the ground.

 If the connection between a neutral or phase conductor and the earth electrode includes an isolating link, a disconnector switch or an earth-fault coil, only the connection between the earth electrode and the earth-side terminal of the nearest of the above devices is deemed to be an earthing conductor.

 - Earthing conductors joining the earthed parts of the single units of three-phase assemblies (3 instrument transformers, 3 potheads, 3 post insulators etc.),